mjovanc/qrypto/README.md

 please check the [contribution guide](https://github.com/mjovanc/qrypto/blob/master/CONTRIBUTING.md) for details on how to get involved, and watch the table for updates as features move to "✅" status.
 Your expertise can help make `qrypto` a trusted PQC solution!

+## Roadmap

+## Getting Help

+Are you having trouble with `qrypto`?
+We want to help!

+- Read through the documentation on our [docs](https://docs.rs/qrypto/latest/qrypto/).

+- If you’d like to discuss `qrypto`, head over to [GitHub Discussions](https://github.com/mjovanc/qrypto/discussions) and join the conversation.

+- If you are upgrading, read the release notes to be informed about breaking changes.

+- Ask a question we monitor stackoverflow.com for questions tagged with `qrypto`.

+- Report bugs with `qrypto` at https://github.com/mjovanc/qrypto/issues.

+## Reporting Issues

+`qrypto` uses GitHub’s integrated issue tracking system to record bugs and feature requests.
+If you want to raise an issue, please follow the recommendations below:

+- Before you log a bug, please search the issue tracker to see if someone has already reported the problem.

+- If the issue doesn’t already exist, create a new issue.

+- Please provide as much information as possible with the issue report.
+We like to know the `qrypto` version, operating system, and Rust version version you’re using.

+- If you need to paste code or include a stack trace, use Markdown. ``` escapes before and after your text.

+- If possible, try to create a test case or project that replicates the problem and attach it to the issue.

 ## Contributing

 Before contributing, please read the [contribution](https://github.com/mjovanc/qrypto/blob/master/CONTRIBUTING.md) guide for useful information how to get started with `qrypto` as well as what should be included when submitting a contribution to the project.

+## Acknowledgements

+`qrypto` builds on [NIST](https://www.nist.gov)’s post-quantum cryptography standards (FIPS 203, 204, 205) and leverages the Rust ecosystem, including the rand crate for secure RNG.
+Thanks to the Rust community and PQC researchers for paving the way!

 ## License